BurraAbhishek/BurraAbhishek/README.md

 [<img src="https://github.com/BurraAbhishek/BurraAbhishek/blob/main/icons/mail_reference/mail-icon_reference.png" height=128 width=192>](mailto:burra.abhishek1@gmail.com)

 (Hover over the email icon to view my email address.
-The link which appears on the bottom-left corner of your web browser when you hover over the icon (or long press if you are using a mobile phone) is in the format `mailto:emailaddress`.
-Clicking the icon will directly open your mailing application.)
+The link which appears is in the format `mailto:emailaddress`.
+Clicking the icon will open your mail application.)

 ## Repositories and Contributions